IBM/aidc-samples/docs/Cloud.md

 1) Deploy a model on IBM Cloud

-    You can use our [AutoAI steps](AutoAI.md) to build and deploy a model
+    You can use our [AutoAI steps](AutoAI.md) to build and deploy a model on [Watson Studio on IBM Cloud](https://cloud.ibm.com/catalog/services/watson-studio)

+2) Deploy [Watson OpenScale on IBM Cloud] (https://cloud.ibm.com/catalog/services/watson-openscale)

-2) Update the WOS_CREDENTIALS section in [app.py](../cloud_assets/app.py)
+3) Update the WOS_CREDENTIALS section in [app.py](../cloud_assets/app.py)

-3) Build the custom image using the provided [Dockerfile](../cloud_assets/Dockerfile)
+4) Build the custom image using the provided [Dockerfile](../cloud_assets/Dockerfile)
 ```
     podman build . -t test-monitor
 ```
-4) Push the image to a container registry, for example [IBM Cloud Container Registry](https://www.ibm.com/products/container-registry):
+5) Push the image to a container registry, for example [IBM Cloud Container Registry](https://www.ibm.com/products/container-registry):
 ```
     podman tag test-monitor  icr.io/test/test-monitor
     podman push icr.io/test/test-monitor
 ```

-5) Run the container on a public container platform, for example:
+6) Run the container on a public container platform, for example:

     [IBM Cloud OpenShift](https://cloud.ibm.com/kubernetes/landing?platformType=openshift)
     or